ilhaniskurt/suhub/README.md

 # suhub
-Portal with ease of access for Sabanci University students
+Student portal with ease of access in mind for Sabanci University students